 Strong southwesterlies over the area ease today as the flow tends westerly over the South Island.
 Another front moves northwards over the South Island on Wednesday, preceded by a strong westerly flow and followed by a south to southwest flow.

 GALE warning for CONWAY

-Swell forecast to midnight Tuesday: Southeast half a metre or less.
-Northeast half a metre dying out Sunday, rising to 1 metre Tuesday.
+Swell forecast to midnight Thursday: Southeast half a metre or less, rising to 1 metre for a time today.